Skip to main content

 Health, immunizations, exemptions from mandatory immunization based on religious beliefs and medical conditions, Sec.
 11-47-132 repealed

-This bill would provide that if a specific immunization is ever required by law, exemptions from the mandatory immunization shall be provided for individuals who oppose immunization based on religious beliefs or otherwise sincerely held personal beliefs, as well as for those with certain medical conditions.
+• If a specific immunization is required by law, exempts individuals for religious beliefs or sincerely held personal beliefs, and for medical conditions.

 Subjects